What to Expect When You Go to an Adventist Church

 When you think about Saturday, what comes to your mind?
 Kids probably think about cartoons, while parents consider it as a day to catch up on chores around the house.
 Others look forward to spending the day with friends or playing sports.
 Either way, Saturday seems to...

 What’s in a name?

+Is it necessary to attend church to draw closer to Christ?
 In short, no, you don't have to attend church to draw closer to Christ.
 Allow me to explain.
 Enoch, Moses, and John the Baptist had little or no access to church as we know it.
-Two of them knew Jesus well enough to be taken to heaven.
-“And this is life eternal, that...
+Two of them knew Jesus...

 Would you work for a boss who wouldn’t allow you to take breaks?
 Our Heavenly Father wants us to take a special break every week.